drewkhoury/gae-demo/README.md

 # note: this command will give you a google-link that you can use to generate a token
 docker run --rm -ti -v gcloud-config-volume:/root/.config google/cloud-sdk:alpine gcloud auth login
 ```

-Note: Run the following commands from this repo's root folder. i.e `gae-demo/`...

 ### 2) Create a local development environment for this app
 ```